lewis-kori/gridsome-portfolio/content/blog/intro-to-multi-tenant-apps-with-django.md

 The frontend was built with vue.js, specifically nuxt.js, and deployed using [pm2](https://pm2.io/)

 In the coming posts, we'll get hands-on by building the functional full-stack application.
-By the end of the series, hopefully, you should build similar systems.
+By the end of the series, hopefully, you should be able to build similar systems.